Know Thyself

 Distraction

 This is not a statement that needs equivocation.
 We know it’s bad for our psycho-emotional health – especially for young people, and with social media in particular.
 The data is abundant and clear.
+It’s increasingly obvious that it’s bad for us geopolitically.
+When we monetize the delivery of information over whether that information is true or not, we create poor outcomes, for any society.

 A bit of background about me: I'm a lifelong student of the human mind as a cognitive scientist, an AI researcher and practitioner, a Vipassana meditator, and a few other hats besides.
 I've built AI assistants and their foundational parts in the past, and was especially interested to understand where we experience high friction in our lives – to search for clues about what to build to help alleviate that friction.
-My team and I spent a lot of time talking with Millennial and Gen Z knowledge workers in particular – across varied industries and backgrounds – to understand how they spend their time and energy throughout their days.
+My team and I spent a lot of time talking with Millennial and Gen-Z knowledge workers in particular – across varied industries and backgrounds – to understand how they spend their time and energy throughout their days.
 We wanted to better understand their experience and pain points.

 Let’s imagine “modern” human thinking as one process among several running on your brain.
 When your attention is overtaxed, you have other systems that ramp up their activities to fill in the gaps.
 Those systems are cognitive bias: heuristics like prejudice.
 Heuristics that make you and me more susceptible to mis- and dis-information, for example.

 We noticed something else – changing someone's conditions in the right way allows those poor heuristics to be minimized, and creates the spaciousness for cognitively expensive thinking to happen instead.
-Things like rationality, compassion, and curiosity – the attributes that form our operational definition of wisdom at Aloe.
+Things like rationality, compassion, and curiosity – the attributes that taken together constitute our operational definition of wisdom at Aloe.
+The environment that most limits our access to this kind of thinking is fear, and consistently overburdening someone's attention reliably produces the same pattern.

 Why?
 What’s going on?